schuchert/rpn_exercises/README.md

 You can now make commits to this branch as you normally would use git.

 ## More details
-For futher instructions, have a look at [Rpn Exercise Description](https://schuchert.github.io/wikispaces/pages/java/rpnexercises/RpnExercises.html).
+For further instructions, have a look at [Rpn Exercise Description](https://schuchert.github.io/wikispaces/pages/java/rpnexercises/RpnExercises.html).